cwfryer/aoc/aoc21/README.md

 I really struggle with graph/search algorithms...
 I had the right idea, but just no way to implement it.
 I went back and re-did day 12 again to understand graph/search better.
 I'm sort of getting it...
 ## Day 13
+Nice and easy.
+The test folds exactly in half, but the input doesn't, so it took two tries
 ## Day 14
 ## Day 15
 ## Day 16